-Administration costs for the NBPSPP, as shown in the Statement of Changes in Net Assets in the audited financial statements for the year ended December 31, 2020, consist of the cost of the pension administration services and investment management services provided by Vestcor as well as the costs of the Board functions described on page 8.
-These costs are further itemized in Note 11 of the audited financial statements on page 50.
+Administration costs for the NBPSPP, as shown in the Statement of Changes in Net Assets in the audited financial statements for the year ended December 31, 2021, consist of the cost of the pension administration services and investment management services provided by Vestcor as well as the costs of the Board functions described on page 8.
+These costs are further itemized in Note 11 of the audited financial statements on page 48.

-Total Administration Costs for the year ended December 31, 2020 were \$14,367,000 compared to \$15,827,000 for the same period in 2019, a decrease of \$1,460,000.
-This decrease is due to a cost savings of \$175,000 of investment management costs which include variable performance and custody fees and \$1,285,000 of administration costs.
-The decrease in administration costs is mainly related to \$1,539,000 that was included in the prior year costs related to Vestcor's implementation of a new pension and benefit administration system.
-As a percentage of average pension fund assets, total administration costs decreased to 0.168% in 2020 compared to 0.198% in 2019.
+Total Administration Costs for the year ended December 31, 2021 were \$16,921,000 compared to \$14,367,000 for the same period in 2020, an increase of \$2,554,000.
+The \$2,301,000 increase in investment management fees is largely due to the variable performance and custody fees.
+There was also a \$253,000 increase in administration costs due to an increase in legal and actuarial expenses.

+As a percentage of average pension fund assets, total administration costs increased to 0.187% in 2021 compared to 0.168% in 2020.